 Spider-Man Homecoming (12A)

 Yes, this is another Marvel Comics super-hero offering, but it is rather fun and although the third recent re-boot of the franchise it mercifully does forgo the origins story, which we have had three times.
 Peter Parker is exploring the concept of becoming an Avenger.
 Tony Stark tries to help Peter, but he does not have total faith in Spider-Man to become a hero.
 And so Peter Parker, aka Spider-Man sets off to prove he is worthy to become an Avenger!
 Director: Colm McCarthy.
+Spider-Man Homecoming did not make the Hugo Award short-list for te 'Best Dramatic Presentation - Long Form (film)' category but it just made the Hugo long-list coming in at 15th.
 Trailer here.

 Valerian and the City of a Thousand Planets (12A)

 SF action.
 Now, while this is not brilliant, it is above average.
 It is also directed by Luc Besson (who did Lucy and The Fifth Element).
 It is also based on the French graphic novel Valérian and Laureline by Pierre Christin and artist Jean-Claude Mézières.
 A dark force threatens Alpha, a vast metropolis and home to species from a thousand planets.
 Special operatives Valerian and Laureline must race to identify the marauding menace and safeguard not just Alpha, but the future of the universe.
 Trailer here.